secretstartups/handbook/content/job-families/finance/it-systems-engineer.md

 ## Responsibilities

-- Deploy and manage business critical applications in cloud infrastructure like Amazon Web Services (AWS) and Google Cloud Platform (GCP)
+- Design, implementation, and ongoing management of the Okta Identity and Access management platform.
+- Configure and customize Okta to meet the organization's authentication and authorization requirements.
+- Identity Lifecycle Management: Manage the complete lifecycle of user identities, including provisioning, de-provisioning, and access modifications.
+Implement and maintain automated workflows for user onboarding and offboarding.
+- Single Sign-On (SSO) Integration: Integrate applications and systems with Okta for seamless single sign-on experiences.
+Troubleshoot and resolve issues related to SSO integrations.
+Remove applications as required.
+- Create and manage access policies to improve security and adhere to compliance standards.
+- Administer and optimize VDI solutions to provide a seamless and secure virtual desktop experience.
+Collaborate with end-users and IT teams to troubleshoot VDI-related issues and ensure optimal performance.
-- Collaborate with engineering and security teams to coordinate on IT policies
+- Collaborate with Engineering and Security teams to coordinate on IT policies
-- Build policies and scripts to support company owned devices
+- Build policies and scripts using vendor APIs to support company owned devices and SaaS services such as Google Workspace, Slack and Zoom
 - Develop and maintain documentation for supported applications, processes, and training material to internal employees and IT staff
-- Work with Security, PeopleOps and Business Operations to develop automated onboarding and offboarding processes
+- Work with Security, PeopleOps and IT to develop automated onboarding and offboarding processes
 - Develop tooling and processes to facilitate end-user asset management, provisioning and tracking
 - Participate in general IT operations and user support
 - Build and maintain cross-functional relationships with internal teams to drive initiatives
-- Plan and implement systems automation as required for better efficiency
+- Design, develop, and support integrations using tools such as Okta Workflows, Workato or custom code to reduce repetitive and manual tasks
+- Maintenance of existing scripts written in PHP Laravel and Python
 - Oversee and provide operations support including account management, workflow, log analysis, troubleshooting and service optimization
 - Assist in ongoing evaluation and management of major vendor relationships and outsourcing arrangements
 - Develop system-monitoring and support automation to enhance and scale the quality of support

 ## Requirements

-- Experience administering SaaS applications like Okta, Google Workspace, Slack, Zoom
+- Experience administering SaaS applications such as Okta (Okta Identity Engine & Identity Governance), Google Workspace, Slack, and Zoom
-- Knowledge of configuration management tools like Ansible, Chef, or Terraform
+- In-depth knowledge of identity and access management concepts and practices.
-- Hands-on experience supporting Linux and Mac
+- Hands-on experience supporting Linux and Mac users
-- Hands-on experience working in GCP and AWS environments
+- Ability to create, analyze and action the output of custom reports
 - Developing automation workflows and integrations for repetitive or manual tasks
 - Experience working with CI/CD tools and Git
 - Ability to use GitLab